 For nearly 50 years, The Santa Barbara & Ventura Colleges of Law has made a first-class legal education accessible to a diverse range of students, producing engaged, civically minded graduates who make an indelible mark on the legal profession and other law-related fields.

-Our courses are delivered online (in our M.L.S. program) at night (in our J.D. program) or through a blended format (in our Hybrid J.D. program), making quality legal education accessible for modern students—those with hectic work schedules, families and other commitments.
+Today, our courses are delivered online (M.L.S. program) at night (J.D. program) or through a blended format (Hybrid J.D. program), making quality legal education accessible for modern students—those with hectic work schedules, families and other commitments.
 Our accommodating professors and staff work hard to provide the support and resources students need to have a successful and rewarding law school experience.

 With a degree from Colleges of Law, our graduates join a network of accomplished, competent, and community-oriented professionals from all walks of life.
 Many have enjoyed successful careers in the legal profession.
 Others have applied their Colleges of Law degree to fields like journalism, real estate, health care administration, government and corporate relations, social services, marketing, public relations, and more.
 One thing they all have in common?

 High tuition rates may actually diminish career paths for law school graduates, because there are limited options that will lead to timely payback of debt.
 At the Colleges of Law, reasonable tuition rates and scholarship opportunities reflect our commitment to providing making legal education accessible through affordable degree programs that can prepare your for a wide range of career opportunities (and less post-graduation stress).

 In addition to a deep intellectual and practical grasp on the law, Colleges of Law graduates are instilled with the cultural competence that comes from studying with a cohort from different backgrounds and perspectives.
 This prepares you to enter the legal profession as an engaged, civically minded guardian of the rule of law, honor-bound to advocate not only for your clients, but for the communities in which you live and work, and for the justice system as a whole.